maikxchd/maikxchd/README.md

 ### Hi there 👋
-I figured out that i can make more money doing good things than bad things so here i am
+i figured out that i can make more money doing good things than bad things so here i am

 - 📫maikxchd.com